adityas2410/adityas2410/README.md

 * Enterprise workflow automation by integrating third-party business applications for event-driven and scheduled workflows with AI agents for decision-making, content generation and business process orchestration.
 * Fine-tuning multimodal LLMs with PEFT and quantization by adapting foundation models for domain-specific tasks using supervised instruction datasets.
 * AI developer tools and spec-driven development, including building domain-specific Skills, MCP servers and subagent configurations for automating software engineering and DevOps workflows.
-* Governance of AI agents for production deployment by implementing identity verification, policy enforcement, guardrails, human oversight, auditability, lifecycle management and evaluation metrics.
+* Governance of AI agents in production environments by implementing identity verification, policy enforcement, guardrails, human oversight, auditability, lifecycle management and evaluation metrics.

 ## AI Engineering Philosophy